The Tools to Lead & Spark Growth

 - PSY 427 – Personnel Selection and Evaluation (3)

-UM-Flint Organizational Behavior & Human Resources Management students from 2019-2021 have interned at Michigan HR Day, Winegarden & Haley, Fessler & Bowman Inc., NCG Trillium Cinema, State of Michigan, Webasto, Custom Lawn Care, Coetic HR, General Motors, Soteria Home Health Care, Blue Chip Talent, JcPenny, Grand Pointe Automotive, City of Mason, Sea Automotive, and more.
+UM-Flint’s Organizational Behavior & Human Resources Management students from 2019-2021 have interned at Michigan HR Day, Winegarden & Haley, Fessler & Bowman Inc., NCG Trillium Cinema, State of Michigan, Webasto, Custom Lawn Care, Coetic HR, General Motors, Soteria Home Health Care, Blue Chip Talent, JcPenney, Grand Pointe Automotive, City of Mason, Sea Automotive, and more.

-UM-Flint SOM alumni are currently employed at a variety of organizations ranging from non-profits, corporations, self-employed, or Fortune 500 companies.
-Organizational Behavior & Human Resources Management alumni work at companies such as Financial Plus Credit Union, DM Burr, MCA LLC., Meijer, BCBSN, Diplomat, Ascension, Quicken Loans, Optum, Huron Capital, Cengage Learning, Kelly Services, McLaren, Frankenmuth Insurance, General Motors, Ford, University of Michigan-Flint, and more.
+OBHRM alumni are currently employed at a variety of organizations ranging from non-profits, corporations, self-employed, or Fortune 500 companies.
+Organizational Behavior & Human Resources Management alumni work at companies such as Financial Plus Credit Union, DM Burr, MCA LLC, Meijer, BCBSN, Diplomat, Ascension, Quicken Loans, Optum, Huron Capital, Cengage Learning, Kelly Services, McLaren, Frankenmuth Insurance, General Motors, Ford, University of Michigan-Flint, and more.

 The average salary for a Human Resources Specialist is $63,490 per year in 2020 according to the Bureau of Labor Statistics.
 The projected percent change in employment from 2019 to 2029 is growing faster than average at around 7%.
 The average growth rate for all occupations is 4 percent.